Ion trap with gold-plated alumina: substrate and surface characterization: discussion

 \section{discussion}

 While the alumina was often used as a substrate for ion-trap devices~\cite{Hensinger2006, Blakestad2009, Kienzler15, Kaufmann2017, Lu2019}, it might not be an optimal choice from the perspective of laser machining.
 It is because inefficient absorption requires more laser power, and random scattering causes more rough surface after the engineering.
 Instead, by adding small amount of inorganic pigments to a ceramic powder (before sintering), the color of the material becomes black, which enhances the light absorption without substantial change of the physical properties~\cite{Slocombe2000}.
 For instance, black-colored alumina or zirconia, could be chosen for the ion-trap substrate.
-We note that the dielectric loss of zirconia is as small as that of alumina; however, zircona has rather low thermal conductivity ($5\sim7$~W/(m$\cdot$K)) that would induce more heating of the rf blade while operating the ion trap.
+We note that the dielectric loss of zirconia is as small as that of alumina; however, zircona has rather low thermal conductivity ($5\sim7$~W/(m$\cdot$K)) that would induce more heating of the RF blade while operating the ion trap.
+Thus zirconia would be suitable for a more miniaturized trap that may require weaker RF power, or a trapping system for lighter ions like beryllium and calcium than ytterbium.

+We envisage future experiments that connect the substrate properties with ion measurements.
+Concerning the loss tangent, since there are many sources of the frequency shift of the qubit transition, it would be difficult to measure the BBR shift separately.
+However, if one would measure a change of the frequency shift as the RF driving power varies, one might extract information about the dielectric loss: The transition might shift more as the RF power increases.
+For surface roughness, it has been known that the roughness affects the heating rate of the ions~\cite{Hite2012, Brownnutt2015}.
+As studied in Sec.~\ref{sec:surface_roughness}, the surface is more uniform at the center than the corner of the segment; if one measures a change of the ions' heating rate at several positions along the trap axis, we would expect that, e.g. the heating rate might be higher when the ion is close to the corner of the segment.